agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 years in Brazil increased from [1950-1967] and [1967-1980]

 **Note**: I didn't delve into how these year brackets come about.
-I assume the author has his reasons.
+I assume the author has his reasons for now and roll with it.

 **Example-sub**: